Classical Namba forcing can have the weak countable approximation property: Background

 The findings here may be useful for Viale and Weiss' proposal to work on guessing models for fragments of Martin's Maximum ($\textup{\textsf{MM}}$).
 Some indication for this possibility comes from an application to another question of Cox and Krueger, who ask whether $\MM$ suffices to prove their main theorem \cite[Question 1]{Cox-Krueger2018}.
+We are able to obtain $\omega_1$-guessing:

-\begin{corollary} $\textup{\textsf{MM}}$ implies that for all $\theta \ge \omega_2$, there is a stationary set of $M \in P_{\omega_2}(H(\theta))$ such that $\omega_1 \subset M$, and $M$ is indestructibly weakly guessing and not internally unbounded.\end{corollary}
+\begin{corollary} $\textup{\textsf{MM}}$ implies that for all $\theta \ge \omega_2$, there is a stationary set of $M \in P_{\omega_2}(H(\theta))$ such that $\omega_1 \subset M$, and $M$ is indestructibly weakly $\omega_1$-guessing and not internally unbounded.\end{corollary}

-This in particular improves the large cardinal hypothesis of Cox and Krueger, who obtain this statement from a supercompact and countably many measurables above it.
+This in particular uses a weaker large cardinal hypothesis than Cox and Krueger, who obtain their statement from a supercompact and countably many measurables above it.
 The higher Namba forcings that they use are not needed for obtaining \autoref{maincorollary}.
 However, we will demonstrate an alternative application for their work:

-\begin{theorem} Assume the consistency of countably many supercompact cardinals.
-Then there is a forcing extension in which, for all $1 \le n <\omega$, there is a further set forcing extension adding a cofinal $\omega$-sequence to $\aleph_{n+1}$ without collapsing $\aleph_m$ for $m \le n$.\end{theorem}
+\begin{theorem} Assume the consistency of class-many supercompact cardinals.
+Then there is a forcing extension in which, for all double successor cardinals $\lambda^{++}$, there is a further set forcing extension adding a cofinal $\omega$-sequence to $\lambda^{++}$ without collapsing $\mu$ for $\mu \le \lambda^+$.\end{theorem}

 Hence we can have a sense of to what extent these higher versions of Namba forcing generalize the behavior of classical Namba forcing.
 This answers the first question of a paper by Adolf, Apter, and Koepke \cite{Adolf-Apter-Koepke2018}, who also indicate that a substantial cardinal hypothesis is necessary in order to obtain the statement of \autoref{secondtheorem}.